Sinterklaas: Arrival from Spain

-The festivities traditionally begin each year in mid-November (the first Saturday after 11 November), when Sinterklaas "arrives" by a steamboat at a designated seaside town, supposedly from Spain.
-In the Netherlands this takes place in a different port each year, whereas in Belgium it always takes place in the city of Antwerp.
+The festivities traditionally begin each year in mid-November The first Saturday after 11 November (St. Martin's Day), when Sinterklaas "arrives" by a steamboat at a designated seaside town, supposedly from Spain.
+In the Netherlands, this takes place in a different port each year, whereas in Belgium it always takes place in the city of Antwerp.
 The steamboat anchors, then Sinterklaas disembarks and parades through the streets on his horse, welcomed by children cheering and singing traditional Sinterklaas songs.
 His Zwarte Piet assistants throw candy and small, round, gingerbread-like cookies, either kruidnoten or pepernoten, into the crowd.
 The event is broadcast live on national television in the Netherlands and Belgium.

 Following this national arrival, other towns celebrate their own intocht van Sinterklaas (arrival of Sinterklaas).
 Local arrivals usually take place later on the same Saturday of the national arrival, the next day (Sunday), or one weekend after the national arrival.
 In places a boat cannot reach, Sinterklaas arrives by train, horse, horse-drawn carriage or even a fire truck.

 Sinterklaas is said to come from Spain, possibly because in 1087, half of Saint Nicholas' relics were transported to the Italian city of Bari, which later formed part of the Spanish Kingdom of Naples.
-Others suggest that mandarin oranges, traditionally gifts associated with St. Nicholas, led to the misconception that he must have been from Spain.
+Others suggest that mandarin oranges, traditionally gifts associated with Saint Nicholas, led to the misconception that he must have been from Spain.
 This theory is backed by a Dutch poem documented in 1810 in New York and provided with an English translation: